-All requests for exceptions to the occupancy standards must be submitted in writing.
+All requests for exceptions to the occupancy standards must be submitted in writing, which may include email.

 In the case of a request for exception as a reasonable accommodation, HACCC will encourage the resident to make the request in writing using a reasonable accommodation request form.
 However, HACCC will consider the exception request any time the resident indicates that an accommodation is needed whether or not a formal written request is submitted.